Home > Business essays > Reflection on Leaderless Group Discussion (LGD) Activity and Personal Development

 Text preview of this essay:

-This page of the essay has 771 words.
-Download the full version above.
+This page of the essay has 969 words.

-Based on the LGD activity, I’ve learned that Leaderless Group Discussion serves as a perfect medium in which all the members of the group are engaged and work constructively to outline a model which enables them to achieve desired goals while resolving differences and obstacles in group’s activities.
-In his metaphor “Leader as a Medium”, Wieck (1978) stresses the significance of group’s activities, environment, and performance outcomes in producing leadership qualities.
-Building upon this, Fisher (1980) stated that small groups create working models which in turn help them filter the plausible interpretations and fitting course of actions where appropriate.
-Fisher (1986) also asserts that when an individual assists the group in development trends, composition of the group, and help group adapt to situational demands, leadership occurs.
+Based on the Leaderless Group Discussion (LGD) activity, I’ve learned that Leaderless Group Discussion serves as a perfect medium in which all the members of the group are engaged and work constructively to outline a model that enables them to achieve desired goals while resolving differences and obstacles in group activities.
+In his metaphor “Leader as a Medium,” Weick (1978) stresses the significance of group activities, environment, and performance outcomes in producing leadership qualities.
+Building upon this, Fisher (1980) stated that small groups create working models which, in turn, help them filter plausible interpretations and fitting courses of action where appropriate.
+Fisher (1986) also asserts that when an individual assists the group in development trends, composition of the group, and helps the group adapt to situational demands, leadership occurs.

-In the light of this, I strongly believe that when a group is presented with fragmented information, members first need to discuss and have a common level of understanding while predicting potential issues they might encounter.
+In light of this, I strongly believe that when a group is presented with fragmented information, members first need to discuss and have a common level of understanding while predicting potential issues they might encounter.
 As I see it, discussions facilitate the group to create an action plan as well as help them to overcome existing barriers.
-Wieck (1978) explained that ignoring to collect information about obstacles might lead to unproductive group outcomes and provoke negative relationship among members.
+Weick (1978) explained that ignoring the collection of information about obstacles might lead to unproductive group outcomes and provoke negative relationships among members.
 He points out that individuals are more sensitive towards their own prejudices than group environmental problems.
-This may weaken their ability in sending clear messages which reduce obstacles.
-In this regard, communication behaviours among the team members is crucial in attaining success.
-Therefore, LGD is more of a group process rather than individualistic since the authority is centred within the group rather than with a particular individual.
+This may weaken their ability to send clear messages which reduce obstacles.
+In this regard, communication behaviors among the team members are crucial in attaining success.
+Therefore, LGD is more of a group process rather than individualistic since the authority is centered within the group rather than with a particular individual.

 Strengths and Weaknesses – Self Review

-Whenever I’m presented with a problem, I’d like to identify the key issues and collect important information which may be useful for future workings.
+Whenever I’m presented with a problem, I like to identify the key issues and collect important information which may be useful for future workings.
 While doing so, I also identify potential side effects and indirect consequences by discussing and reaching a common agreement within the group.
-However, I understood that rather than seeking more information from members I rubbed my ideas against them.
-It appeared like I made decisions based on my prejudices without seeking more information although I tried to resolve the conflicts within the group.
+However, I understood that rather than seeking more information from members, I sometimes impose my ideas on them.
+It appeared like I made decisions based on my prejudices without seeking more information, although I tried to resolve the conflicts within the group.

-My greater concern is for the group rather than myself which made me to contribute regularly towards the group discussions.
-Despite the fact that I’m a regular contributor to the group, listening to the ideas of group members and providing feedback is something that I really need to work on according to them.
-At times when I felt the group focus is off track, I tried to take control of the situation and provided them necessary guidelines.
+My greater concern is for the group rather than myself, which made me contribute regularly to the group discussions.
+Despite the fact that I’m a regular contributor to the group, listening to the ideas of group members and providing feedback is something that I really need to work on, according to them.
+At times when I felt the group focus was off track, I tried to take control of the situation and provided them with necessary guidelines.
 Whilst doing so, I didn’t encourage others to build upon their ideas enough.
 Though I allowed everyone to express their ideas, I didn’t consider their input fully.
 Essentially, I didn’t respect their ideas enough according to them.

 Areas of Improvement